Kexplx/scrapestar/README.md

 # ⭐ Scrapestar ⭐

 HTML scraping made easy.
-Setup jobs, and retrieve the results through a REST API.
+Schedule recurring jobs and fetch their results from a simple REST API.

-<a href="https://www.youtube.com/embed/V1UMi-HkJvI" target="_blank">Demo</a>
+See the <a href="https://www.youtube.com/watch?v=V1UMi-HkJvI" target="_blank">Demo</a> on YouTube.

-## Prerequisities
+## Prerequisites

-In order to run the project you'll need docker and docker compose installed.
+In order to run the project you'll need <strong>docker</strong> and <strong>docker-compose</strong> installed.

+Because of a modern `docker-compose.yml` format, you need a docker-compose version >= 1.6.

 ### Usage